V-Sekai/manuals/decisions/20240611-lower-learning-rate.md

-# Proposed: Switch learning rate to be lower.
+# Draft: Switch learning rate to be lower.

 ## The Context